klauspost/compress/s2/README.md

 Other than that the dictionary contains values that can be used as back-references.

-Often used data should be placed at the *end* of the dictionary since offsets will by smaller
+Often used data should be placed at the *end* of the dictionary since offsets < 2048 bytes will be smaller.

 ## Format

-Dictionary *content* must be more than 8 bytes and less or equal to 64KiB (65536 bytes).
+Dictionary *content* must at least 16 bytes and less or equal to 64KiB (65536 bytes).

 Encoding: `[repeat value (uvarint)][dictionary content...]`

 Before the dictionary content, an unsigned base-128 (uvarint) encoded value specifying the initial repeat offset.
 This value is an offset into the dictionary content and not a back-reference offset, so setting this to 0 will make the repeat value point to the first value of the dictionary.

-The value must be less than the dictionary length.
+The value must be less than the dictionary length-8

 ## Encoding